awhitefield8/socchoice/README.md

 # socchoice
-Helper functions for computational social choice research.
+Helper functions for aggregating and plotting ordinal preferences